connorbrooks18/FTC-Autonomous-Planner/README.md

+## Credit
-*Created by Connor Brooks of FTC team #8672 from Bettendorf, IA* Credit is appreciated
+*Created by Connor Brooks of FTC team #8672 from Bettendorf, IA*\

-USES:
+## USES:
-  Brainstorm autonomous pathing
+- Brainstorm autonomous pathing
-  Compare different autonomous paths lengths Coordinate other teams' autonomous programs with your own
+- Compare different autonomous paths lengths
+- Coordinate other teams' autonomous programs with your own